AkiriJones/UFundProject/docs/DesignDoc.md

  >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._

 ### ViewModel Tier
-> CupboardController’s purpose is to use methods in CupboardDAO and return an appropriate ResponseEntity.
+> Cupboard-Controller - CupboardController’s purpose is to use methods in CupboardDAO and return an appropriate ResponseEntity.

+> User-Controller - The UserController class is responsible for handling HTTP requests reagrding the data of users being stored in the system.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View